yepcode/mcp-server-js/README.md

 ### Process Execution

 The MCP server can expose your YepCode Processes as individual MCP tools, making them directly accessible to AI assistants.
-This feature is enabled by just adding the `mcp-tool` tag to your process (see our docs to learn more about [process tags](https://yepcode.io/docs/processes/tags)).
+This feature is enabled by specifying process tags in the `YEPCODE_MCP_TOOLS` environment variable.

+**How it works:**
+1. Tag your YepCode processes with any tag (e.g., `core`, `api`, `automation`, `mcp-tool`, etc.)
+2. Add those tags to the `YEPCODE_MCP_TOOLS` environment variable
+3. All processes with the specified tags will be exposed as individual MCP tools

 There will be a tool for each exposed process: `run_ycp_<process_slug>` (or `run_ycp_<process_id>` if tool name is longer than 60 characters).

+For more information about process tags, see our [process tags documentation](https://yepcode.io/docs/processes/tags).

 #### run_ycp_<process_slug>